Reviews

 Our Review of Corner 21

-Corner 21 serves high-quality, authentic Chinese cuisine from a humble location on East Sunshine Street.
+Corner 21 has been reliably serving high-quality, authentic Chinese cuisine from a humble location on East Sunshine Street.
+We checked out the second location on Republic Road.

 When I learned that a traditional Chinese restaurant was opening in Springfield, I was thrilled.
 Don’t get me wrong, I love cashew chicken just as much as the next 417-lander, but it stands in stark contrast to some of China’s traditional dishes, like Szechuan shrimp.